videoDAC/livepeer-delegator-aragon-app/install-nets.md

 This will list the apps currently installed on the DAO, including:

+This will list the apps currently installed on the DAO, including:

 - an `App` called `voting@v2.0.3` (or perhaps another version).
 This is the Voting App. **Make a note of the `<Voting-App-Proxy-Address>` for later steps**.

 - a `Permissionless app` labelled `0x668fe7ef9366b1f27e1e18a59fd2cdec041ad223e3506bf0cb6d1ab981781e75`.
 This is the Livepeer App. **Make a note of the `<Livepeer-App-Proxy-Address>` for later steps**.

-**4. Set the first Permission on the App**
+**6. Set the first Permission on the App**

 **Run the `acl create` command using aragonCLI:**

 ```
-dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> APPROVE_AND_BOND_ROLE <Voting-App-Proxy-Address> <Manager-Address> --environment aragon:rinkeby
+dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> APPROVE_AND_BOND_ROLE <Voting-App-Proxy-Address>  <Voting-App-Proxy-Address> --environment aragon:rinkeby
 ```

 Where:

 - `<Livepeer-App-Proxy-Address>` and `<Voting-App-Proxy-Address>` were noted in a previous step
-- `<Manager-Address>` is the address of whatever entity will manage this permission.
-You can set this to the Ethereum account being used by aragonCLI until you are ready to assign to another entity.

-**5. Pass the vote to set the first Permission**
+**7. Pass the vote to set the first Permission**

 _This step is only required if the aragonCLI does not have permission to Create permissions._